friendica/friendica-addons/dav/README.md

 Functuality missing: (a.k.a.
 "Roadmap")
-- Recurrence of events (this is only supported using the CalDAV-interface; recurring events saved using CalDAV will appear correctly multiple times in the web-based frontend; hovever those events will be read-only at the web-based frondend)
-- Sharing events; all events are private at the moment, therefore this system is not yet a complete replacement for the friendica-native events
+- Sharing events; all events are private at the moment, therefore this system is not a complete replacement for the friendica-native events
 - Attendees / Collaboration
+- ICS Export and Import

 Used libraries